 Dairy farming is a capital intensive business avenue; it requires so much investment over time, technical expertise, standardized equipment, etc. The management must have the essential knowledge about the business and must have adequate support in order to scale.
 Networking with dairy investors will also be of great help.
 The milk production system through the support of the Nigerian Dairy Development Program by the government is gathering some momentum and favorable policies to encourage private businesses to form partnerships with existing stakeholders.

-Friesland officials visit the Farmcenta cattle ranch for assessment
+some of the technical partner officials visit the Farmcenta cattle ranch for assessment

 Farmcenta is an Agri-tech startup that seeks to improve rural farming by addressing farmer’s critical farming needs such as mechanized tools, high yield seeds, training on climate-smart agriculture techniques, and off-take harvest to increase food production in Nigeria and Africa.
 Our mission is to provide an opportunity for everyone to support SDG 2: Zero Hunger.
 Learn more by visiting our website at www.farmcenta.com or contact us via Instagram, Facebook, Twitter, or LinkedIn, or via email at firstname.lastname@example.org.